imd9/BF528-Final-Project-5/README.md

 # Project Description
 Colorectal cancer (CRC) is the third most common type of cancer and the fourth most common cause of death in the world.
 Pathological staining is the most widely used method to determine the presence of CC, however, it does not accurately predict recurrence of CRC.
 Researchers have looked into Gene Expression Profiles (GEPs) through the use of microarrays.
 The Marisa et al study established a classification of the CC subtypes based on their molecular features by exploiting “genome-wide mRNA expression analysis” through the use of microarrays.
 Initially only three subtypes of CC were identified, but through the Marisa et al study, six subtypes were classified, more accurately reflecting the molecular heterogeneity of CC.

 This analysis focuses only on reproducing the programmer and biologist results from, the comparison of the C3 and C4 tumor subtypes.
-A short analysis of microarray dataset in Marisa, et. al. https://pubmed.ncbi.nlm.nih.gov/23700391/
+A short analysis of microarray dataset.

 # Referenece
 Marisa et al. Gene Expression Classification of Colon Cancer into Molecular Subtypes: Characterization, Validation, and Prognostic Value.
 PLoS Medicine, May 2013.
-PMID: 23700391
+PMID: 23700391  https://pubmed.ncbi.nlm.nih.gov/23700391/

 # Contributors
 Italo Duran: Programmer & Biologist (duran01@bu.edu)